Painting pressurized wood

 Can You Sand Pressure Treated Wood?

 The answer is: YES, you can absolutely paint treated wood!
+But, the catch is that you should not paint treated wood too soon after it has been purchased.
 For example, you will need to wait much longer in more .It's important to allow the wood to dry thoroughly before attempting to paint; otherwise, the paint or stain will not adhere to the wood properly.STEP 2: Prep the wood surface and let it dry.Are you ready to stain your pressure treated wood fence, but wondering if you should wait?Most fences are built with pressure treated wood.Prime your pressure treated wood surface by applying thin coats of prime.
 However, please avoid back brushing the surface.
-Stain the pressure-treated wood using a paint pad applicator.
 Sand the surface lightly to create a rough texture that will help the paint stick better.

 How to Stain Pressure Treated Wood